chrisgrieser/grappling-hook/README.md

 ### Next/previous file in current folder
 Cycles through all files in the current folder, in alphabetical order.

+### Open first URL in file
+Opens the first URL (external link) found in the file.
+This includes the frontmatter.
+Currently, works only in Source Mode and Live Preview.

+Note that this only works with URLs that are *actually* in the file, meaning URLs displayed via dataview or embedded notes are not supported.

 ## Installation
 ➡️ [Install in Obsidian](https://obsidian.md/plugins?id=grappling-hook)